-- 1. FIRST VIOLATION Loss of recesses as determined by teacher, and other consequences will be decided upon at teacher discretion.
-A Behavioral Referral Form will be filled out and sent home to be signed and returned. - 2.
-SECOND VIOLATION -Loss of recesses as determined by teacher.
-There will be an action plan filled out and sent home to parents.
-The behavior referral form must be signed and returned before the student is allowed back in school.

-- 3. THIRD VIOLATION One day suspension from school.
+1. FIRST VIOLATION - Loss of recesses and other consequences as determined by teacher.
+A Behavioral Referral Form will be filled out and sent home to be signed and returned.

+- 2. SECOND VIOLATION Loss of recesses and other consequences as determined by teacher.
+There will be Behavioral Referral Form filled out and sent home to parents.
+The Behavioral Referral Form must be signed and returned before the student is allowed back in school. - 3.
+THIRD VIOLATION One day suspension from school.
 Parents will be called and must remove the student from school.
 If parents cannot be reached, the school will contact people listed on the emergency card to remove the student.
+Homework must be completed at home and returned when the student returns.

+'''

+1st suspension - 1 day

+'''

+'''

+2nd suspension - 2 days

+'''

-Homework must be completed at home and returned when the student returns. - 1st suspension 1 day 2nd suspension - 2 days - 3rd suspension 3 days - 4.
-The teacher, student, parents, and disciplinary committee will meet before the student returns to school. - 5.
-A student that is suspended from school is not to enter the school building or be on the school property. - 6.
+- 1. The teacher, student, parents, and disciplinary committee will meet before the student returns to school. - 2.
+A student that is suspended from school is not to enter the school building or be on the school property. - 3.
 Persistent violation of the rules could result in expulsion.